 The applicant’s institution must, through the departmental supervisor, provide assurance of an academic commitment to the applicant and to the research project.
 This Department Head Statement must be included as a Supporting Document and uploaded as a proposal attachment.

 Awards will be made on the basis of the applicant’s perceived ability and potential for a career in type 1 diabetes research, the caliber of the proposed research, and the quality and commitment of the institution.
 The applicant’s professional ability and promise will hold the highest priority in selection and will be assessed on the basis of items such as letters of recommendation, publications, career plans, and prior clinical and research training.

 Terms of the Award

 The award is up to USD 150,000 per year, including indirect costs.
 These funds may be used for a research allowance, which can include a technician, supplies, equipment and travel up to USD 2,000 per year.
 The awards are renewable pending satisfactory progress up to a maximum of four years.
 Salary for additional research personnel is permitted.
 Requests for equipment, in years other than the first year, must be strongly justified.
 Salary requests must be consistent with the established salary structure of the applicant’s institution.
 Indirect costs (excluding equipment) may not exceed 10% of subtotal direct costs.
-Please see JDRF’s Grants Policies and Procedures for awarded grants for more details about budget guidelines.
+Please see JDRF’s Administrative Resources for awarded grants for more details about budget guidelines.

 Awardees will be required to provide a progress report at the end of each funding year.
 Awards are renewable each year for a maximum of four years after submission and approval of a renewal proposal.
 Awardees must spend at least 75% of time and effort on type 1 diabetes-related research projects during the period of the award.